-Parents may excuse 20 missed class periods per term, by sending a note during school hours or calling the attendance office at 801-610-8162, twenty-four hours a day.
+Parents may excuse absences by sending a note during school hours or calling the attendance office at 801-610-8162, twenty-four hours a day.
 An excused absence clears a student from truancy; however, it does not remove the absence from the attendance records.
 When excusing an absence(s) with a note or on the phone, parents should include:

-• the date of the absence(s),
+- the date of the absence(s)

 - specific class period(s) missed,

-- a phone number where the parent can be reached,
+- and a phone number where the parent can be reached.

-- and a parent signature.
+When writing a note please include the date it is written and parent signature.
 Fraudulent excusing of absences may result in student suspension and loss of privileges for all involved.

 Students are responsible to make up any work, quizzes and/or tests missed during their absence.
 Students have the responsibility to arrange for makeup work with their teachers.